LMIA Applications

 Employer Compliance Obligations

-Employers who hire temporary foreign workers under the TFWP are subject to inspections by Service Canada.
-Non-compliance can result in monetary penalties, a ban from the TFW Program, and public disclosure of violations.
+Employers who hire temporary foreign workers under the TFWP are subject to inspections by Service Canada — which may be announced or unannounced, on-site or virtual, and can take place up to 6 years after the worker begins employment.
+Non-compliance can result in monetary penalties, a ban from the program, and public disclosure of violations.

 How Asteco Can Help